qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Multiple Flux Tunable Transmons/Use Case 2 - Two Qubit Randomized Benchmarking/README.md

 - Calibrated Measurement Protocol for Qubit State Discrimination

 # Quick User Guide
-For a quick implementation just clone the repository and edit the file [*two_qubit_rb_example.py*](https://github.com/qua-platform/qua-libs/blob/2qb-RB-usecase/Quantum-Control-Applications/Superconducting/Multiple%20Flux%20Tunable%20Transmons/Use%20Case%202%20-%20Two%20Qubit%20Randomized%20Benchmarking/two_qubit_rb_example.py).
+For a quick implementation just clone the [*qua-libs repository*](https://github.com/qua-platform/qua-libs/) or download the [*Use Case 2 - Two Qubit Randomized Benchmarking*](https://github.com/qua-platform/qua-libs/tree/2qb-RB-usecase/Quantum-Control-Applications/Superconducting/Multiple%20Flux%20Tunable%20Transmons/Use%20Case%202%20-%20Two%20Qubit%20Randomized%20Benchmarking) and edit the [*two_qubit_rb_example.py*](https://github.com/qua-platform/qua-libs/blob/2qb-RB-usecase/Quantum-Control-Applications/Superconducting/Multiple%20Flux%20Tunable%20Transmons/Use%20Case%202%20-%20Two%20Qubit%20Randomized%20Benchmarking/two_qubit_rb_example.py) python file.

 ## Single Qubit Gates
 The function for the single qubit gates requires that the operation "x" was previously calibrated by the user and corresponds to a pi-pulse on the target qubits.
 The *amp=x* condition inside the *baker.play* statement allows to scale the amplitude of the pulse.
 Together with the first *baker.frame_rotation_2pi* it allows the *baker.play* statement to act as X and Y gates by shifting the frame of the control signal, thus realizing rotations around the x- and y-axis.
 The second *baker.frame_rotation_2pi* resets the frame and additionally allows for rotations around the z-axis.